 Step 2: Find A Cheap And Reliable Ecommerce Website

-You should also ensure your website choice has reasonable prices.
+You should also ensure your website of choice has reasonable prices.
 Your profit margin reduces if you add the shipping cost to expensive products.

 The next step is to perform basic research on the websites.
 You can do this by checking their ratings, reviews, and feedback score.
 This information is readily available on most search engines.
-Reviews are usually between 0 to 5 stars, while ratings range from 0 to 100.
-You should ensure the website you choose has at least a 90% rating and not less than 4-star reviews.
+Reviews are usually between 0 and 5 stars, while ratings range from 0 to 100.
+You should ensure the website you choose has at least a 90% rating and no less than 4-star reviews.
 Some of the websites successful mini importers use include Amazon, DHGate, and AliExpress.

 The last thing to do is to visit the selected website and create your account.
-This is quite easy since the information they need is not tasking.
+This is quite easy since the information they need is not time-consuming.
 The usual information required includes your name, email address, and delivery information.

-Step 3: Source For Your Products
+Step 3: Select Your Products

 Different areas have different needs.
-A power bank can sell very fast in Igando, Lagos since the power situation there is bad.
-The same item will be hard to market in Ikeja, GRA where the power supply is constant.
+A power bank can sell very fast in Igando, Lagos, since the power situation there is bad.
+The same item will be hard to market in Ikeja, GRA, where the power supply is constant.

 2. Be Familiar With Local Laws Guiding Importation

-3. Check Every Detail on Each Product
+3. Examine Every Detail of Each Product

 Before adding a product to your cart, scroll to the product description and review section.
 The reviews help you know the quality of the items based on comments made by other buyers.

 For example, I once bought a drone from a website.
-In the featured image, it was the image of a proper drone but when it got to me, it was barely as big as my palm.
+In the featured image, it was the image of a proper drone, but when it got to me, it was barely as big as my palm.
 A second check on the product description showed that the item size was 120×81×57 mm (L×W×H).
 In inches, the same number was 4.7x3.2x2.2 inches.
 Be smart, don't be like me.

-Step 4: Make Payment
+Step 4: Payment

 What happens if I get defrauded by a supplier?
 What happens if a supplier delivers something totally different to me?
 Those are very valid questions.
 Many of these websites have measures like Buyers Protection or Escrow in place to reduce such risks.

-Step 5: Order Delivery
+Step 5: Order Fulfillment